DaniXmir/GlassVr/README.md

-for now the only supported method of tracking is by copying a trackers/controller positon and rotation from steamvr to the headset this means you can use anything that steamvr can see, as long as you can disable you'r actual headset, i am experimenting with other tracking methods like SlimeVR, cameras, lights, magnets and more
+for now the only supported method of tracking is by copying a trackers/controller positon and rotation from steamvr to the headset this means you can use anything that steamvr can see, as long as you can disable you'r actual headset, more tracking methods are to come

 # Optinal Hardware
 - 2 additional controllers, one for each hand